khwang0/COMP2026-2122PA1/readme.md

 This part is independent to your programming code.
 You will need to answer the following short questions by **another due date**.
 Submit your answers on Moodle.

-1. Which method is responsible to mark a digit into the cell?
+1. Which method is responsible to mark a digit into a cell?
 2. Which method is responsible to check if there are duplicate values in a box?
 3. What value will the above method return if there are duplicate values in a box?